BombShellReaper/Palworld-Linux-Server/README.md

 **Overview**

-This is a step-by-step guide on how to set up and run a Ubuntu Palworld server.
+This is a step-by-step guide on how to set up and run a Ubuntu Palworld server, including a hardened backup/update/start pipeline, a REST API-based graceful stop, an automated update checker, and a systemd unit that correctly tracks the real game process.

 **Prerequisites**